tbensky/npct/README.md

 * Power it with a $10 portable "extra phone charge" battery.

+* No server, no storage, no App, no account to make.

 That's it.
 It works, and here's how.
 Want to build one and try it out?

 ### So participants will need an ESP32 (and to carry one around)?